Congress works to tackle military spouse unemployment - NewsBreak

 “This would be good for the employer, great for the military, great for military retention, great for recruitment.
 So we feel like it would solve a lot of problems,” Boozman said.

 They tried to pass this legislation last Congress, but ran out of time.
 Now the lawmakers are introducing it early in this session and in both the House and Senate simultaneously.
-Congress considers repeal of Iraq War authorization
+Drones built in taxidermy birds for New Mexico Tech research

 “I think we’ve got a real good chance of getting this done this year,” Kaine said.